uwmadison-chm/scorify/README.md

 `transform name mapper`

-Right now, the only mapper you can use is a linear mapping function.
-To reverse-score a 1-5 scale, you can:
+Right now, you can apply two transformations.

+#### `map()`

+A linear mapping.
+Example:

 `transform reverse map(1:5,5:1)`

 which will map the values 1,2,3,4,5 to 5,4,3,2,1.
+This will happily map values outside its input domain.

+#### `discrete_map()`

+A mapping for discrete values.
+Useful to map a numbers to human-meaningful values.

+`transform score_gender discrete_map("1":"f", "2","m")`

+Unmapped values will return a blank.

+This transform can be useful when combined with `join()` (below) to combine an array of checkboxes into one column.

 ### score